 Does tentree actually plant trees?

 And it’s a fair question to ask!
-Where does tentree plant anyway?
+Is our tree planting for real?
+And where do we plant anyway?

 Our primary planting site in Indonesia is Biak Island, which is located on the northern coast of West Papua.
 Biak Island was chosen due to how prone it is to natural disasters, like flooding from tsunamis and storms.
 Replanting mangrove trees is essential to reducing the impact of this flooding, and as mentioned above, creates a safe nursery for schooling fish and improving the livelihoods of local fishers.
-We are planting mangroves, fruit trees, as well as assisting with replanting rainforest.
+We’re planting mangroves, fruit trees, and replanting the rainforest — we’ve planted over 1 million trees!

 Haiti is, unfortunately, best known for internal strife and natural disasters.
 It has suffered civil conflicts, earthquakes, and hurricanes with little relief.
 Deforestation has exacerbated the poor circumstances of the country, leading many not to have the resources needed to keep their homes warm and cook food.